radenvodka/Hunting-Tools/README.md

 # Bugbounty hunting tools
 A collection of cool tools

+[httprobe](https://github.com/tomnomnom/httprobe) - Takes a list of domains and probes for working http and https servers.

+[lazys3](https://github.com/nahamsec/lazys3) - A Ruby script to brute-force for AWS s3 buckets using different permutations.

+[JSParser](https://github.com/nahamsec/JSParser) - A python 2.7 script using Tornado and JSBeautifier to parse relative URLs from JavaScript files.
+This is especially useful for discovering AJAX requests when performing security research or bug bounty hunting.

+[subjack](https://github.com/haccer/subjack) -  is a Subdomain Takeover tool written in Go designed to scan a list of subdomains concurrently and identify ones that are able to be hijacked

+[fetchurls](https://github.com/adamdehaven/fetchurls) - A bash script to spider a site, follow links, and fetch urls (with built-in filtering) into a generated text file
+[fetchurls](https://github.com/adamdehaven/fetchurls) - A bash script to spider a site, follow links, and fetch urls (with built-in filtering) into a generated text file

 [fetchurls](https://github.com/adamdehaven/fetchurls) - A bash script to spider a site, follow links, and fetch urls (with built-in filtering) into a generated text file